damianhakert/damianhakert.github.io/source/handbook/support/onboarding.md

 point, otherwise ask them if they still need help or have further questions.

-When a feature request or the fix for a bug has been scheduled for a future release, you should let the customer know about the versio for which this has been scheduled and when that version is going to be releases, e.g. June 22nd for 8.9, and add the `promised` tag to the ZenDesk ticket.
+When a feature request or the fix for a bug has been scheduled for a future release, you should let the customer know about the version for which this has been scheduled and when that version is going to be releases, e.g. June 22nd for 8.9, and add the `promised` tag to the ZenDesk ticket.

 **How to escalate a ticket?**